French Mortgage Factsheet and FAQ

 Aspect Typical Figures

-Wealth Tax (IFI) Applies above €1.3 million net property value
+Wealth Tax (IFI) Applies above IFI wealth tax in France threshold of €1.3 million net property value

 Key Costs & Taxes (Beyond Mortgage):